Revision 22-3; Effective July 1, 2022

 - ended employment in the two months before application (TANF and SNAP only).

-- Form H2583, Choices Information Transmittal, if the form is complete and indicates the employer verified the information.
+- Form H2583, Choices Information Transmittal, if the form is complete and shows the employer verified the information.

 Other Income